 Section 3.5.
 Taxes.
 The amounts set forth herein with respect to fees, charges, expenses and other amounts due hereunder are exclusive of all Taxes (other than taxes based on net income or franchise or other taxes imposed in lieu of a tax on net income).
 Buyer shall be responsible for and pay any sales, use, excise and value-added and other similar taxes imposed as a result of its receipt of Transition Services or with respect to the payments due to Seller hereunder (other than Seller's Taxes based on its net income or franchise or other taxes imposed in lieu of a tax on net income).
 Any Taxes for which Buyer is responsible must be listed as separate line items on Seller's invoice.
-All payments due to Seller shall be made without any deduction or withholding on account of any Tax except as required by Law in which case the sum payable by Buyer in respect of which such deduction or withholding is to be made shall be increased to the extent necessary to ensure that, after making such deduction or withholding, Seller receives and retains (free from any liability in respect thereof) a net sum equal to the sum it would have received but for such deduction or withholding being required.
+All payments due to Seller shall be made without any deduction or withholding on account of any Tax except as required by Law in which case the sum payable by Buyer in respect of which such deduction or withholding, Seller receives and retains (free from any liability in respect thereof) a net sum equal to the sum it would have received but for such deduction or withholding being required.
 Any Taxes required to be paid by Seller in connection with this Agreement or the performance hereof will be promptly reimbursed to Seller by the Buyer and such reimbursement shall be in addition to the amounts required to be paid by the Buyer as set forth in Section 3.1 and Section 3.2.
 Buyer shall not be obligated to pay any penalties, interest or late charges imposed as a result of Seller's failure to remit such Taxes to the taxing authority on a timely basis.